amokfa/pp_paths/README.md

 . add some formatting options

-. for some reason, modules don't work properly if loaded from the repl .
+. for some reason, modules don't work properly if loaded from the repl

+.
 Integrate it with ranger

+.
+Fix some formatting bugs